ridwanzal/ridwanzal/README.md

 #### Work

-I'm currently working on Digital Agency Company called **Fairtech Technology, Ltd**, located in Singapore, Jakarta and Makassar.
-And work as regular contributor at NicheStack (as Product Designer & Front End Developer)
+I'm currently working on Digital Agency Company called **Fairtech Technology, Ltd**, located in Singapore, Jakarta and Makassar, and then working as regular contributor at NicheStack (as Product Designer & Front End Developer)

 #### Technology Stack  & Experiences